geckos-survey/gist-documentation/docs/modules/read_data.md

 - Determine the velscale of the spectra

-Currently, gist-geckos has been tested only with the following read in routine(s):
+Currently, nGIST has been tested only with the following read in routine(s):
  - `MUSE_WFM` The widefiels mode of the MUSE spectrograph without adaptive optics.

 ## Config file input